aadilp/aadilp-dot-com/README.md

-# Getting Started with Create React App
+# AadilP Dot Com

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is currently a work in progress.

 ## Available Scripts